efrainlav/Planet/README.md

 14. If an exception occurs, it prints an error message.
 15. If the script is executed directly (not imported), it parses the command-line arguments using `argparse.ArgumentParser`.
 16. Calls the `clip_image_to_polygon` function with the provided command-line arguments.

-You can customize the script by adjusting the parameters and uncommenting/commenting specific lines to modify the processing steps, such as normalizing the NDVI range.

-**Note**: Make sure to replace `script.py` with the actual filename if you rename the script file.

 <div style="display: flex;">
   <div style="flex-basis: 40%;">